-actions that would create liability to a trespasser at common law.20 The structure of the legislation reflects the fact that in the US, unlike in Canada, recreational use legislation was introduced to carve out an exception to the common law of occupiers' liability, rather than as part of a statutory regime.
+by other NCRUs permitted onto the premises.19 The third provision retains liability for certain actions that would create liability to a trespasser at common law.20 The structure of the legislation reflects the fact that in the US, unlike in Canada, recreational use legislation was introduced to carve out an exception to the common law of occupiers' liability, rather than as part of a statutory regime.

-- 2 Create a new duty of care owed by occupiers to NCRUs.
-This duty would fall somewhere between the traditional duty owed to trespassers and the common duty of care. - [15] The first choice that we outlined is to make occupiers liable to NCRUs in the same circumstances that they would have been liable to trespassers at common law.
-However, the traditional common law approach to trespassers has been rejected by the Supreme Court of Canada in favour of a duty of "ordinary humanity".
-So it is arguable that a new duty should now apply to trespassers and therefore to NCRUs.
-Unfortunately it is far from clear what the duty of common or ordinary humanity entails except that it is higher than the traditional trespasser duty and lower than the common duty of care.
-In the United Kingdom, where the concept of the duty of ordinary humanity originated, legislation has been passed in an effort to clarify this duty, or something akin to it, in relation to trespassers.
-A similar approach could be taken in formulating the appropriate duty to be applied to NCRUs in this jurisdiction. - [16] The result of either of these approaches is that permitted NCRUs subject to the legislation who are injured on premises may be deprived of remedies that the current law gives them.
-Whether the possibility of increased access is more
+2 Create a new duty of care owed by occupiers to NCRUs.
+This duty would fall somewhere between the traditional duty owed to trespassers and the common duty of care.

+[15] The first choice that we outlined is to make occupiers liable to NCRUs in the same circumstances that they would have been liable to trespassers at common law.
+However, the traditional common law approach to trespassers has been rejected by the Supreme Court of Canada in favour of a duty of "ordinary humanity".21 So it is arguable that a new
-Nothing in this act limits in any way any liability which otherwise exists:

-^{19 (...}continued)

-(b) Confer upon such person the legal status of an invitee or licensee to whom a duty of care is owed a) For willful or malicious failure to guard or warn against a dangerous condition, use structure, or activity...

-(c) Assume responsibility for or incur liability for any injury to person or property caused by an act o[r] omission of such persons.
+19 Ibid., s.
+4: Except as specifically recognized by or provided in section 6 of this act, an owner of land who either directly or indirectly invites or permits without charge any person to use such property for recreational use does not thereby: (a) Extend any assurance that the premises are safe for any purpose. (b) Confer upon such person the legal status of an invitee or licensee to whom a duty of care is owed. (c) Assume responsibility for or incur liability for any injury to person or property caused by an act o[r] omission of such persons.